MitulMistry/MitulMistry.github.io/_posts/2016-06-01-jquery-rails-app.markdown

 categories: javascript rails
 ---

-With `Rails`, I've been working on a lot on dealing with the back end through `ActiveRecord` and dealing with Rails templates and [form helpers][forms].
+With `Rails`, I've been working a lot on dealing with the back end through `ActiveRecord` and using Rails templates with [form helpers][forms].
 However, modern web applications focus on spontaneous interaction, meaning single page apps with no page reloads.
 There are a variety of front end frameworks - like [Angular][angular], which I will be working with later - that many of the websites we use every day are built with.
 However, it's possible to create interactive applications solely with [jQuery][jquery] - a `JavaScript` library that most websites leverage in one way or another.

 For this project, I wanted to create a simple note taking application kind of like Google Keep where the user can create and display notes without reloading the page.
 This creates a smoother, more natural user experience that I achieved with a `jQuery` front end.

 **Rails Back End**

-Before focus on user interaction, I organized the back end using `Rails` controllers and models.
+Before focusing on user interaction, I organized the back end using `Rails` controllers and models.
 I used [Devise][devise] to set up a user model and authentication since notes wouldn't be public - they needed to be limited to an individual user.
 After that, I used `rails generate resource` to generate the files for notes and tags.
 The controllers are set up similarly to those in my [last Rails project][rails-project], with the exception of needing to account for the `AJAX` requests that would be coming from the `jQuery` front end.

 `AJAX` stands for Asynchronous JavaScript and XML, but most of the time it's used with `JavaScript` as XML has become deprecated in favor of `JSON` - [JavaScript Object Notation][json].

-Here is an example of and action in the notes controller handling both `HTML` and `JSON` requests:
+Here is an example of an action in the notes controller handling both `HTML` and `JSON` requests:

 {% highlight ruby %}
 def show